richardsmythe/ReactiveDAG/README.md

 ## TODO

 1. **Workflow Orchestration**: Let’s say you have several workflows—one for data ingestion, one for processing, and another for reporting.
 The DagEngine could orchestrate the start, pause, and resumption of each workflow independently.
 You could also track the progress of each workflow, ensuring that dependencies between nodes are respected and dynamically adjusting the workflow as needed

+2. **Event-Driven Triggers**: Allows external events such as file uploads, HTTP requests, or database updates to trigger the execution of tasks, making the engine flexible and reactive to changes outside the graph.

 ## Contribution